Jeff-411/see-outlook/README.md

 **See Outlook** is a Chrome Manifest V3-compliant browser extension that enhances some elements of Outlook's web interface for low vision users.

-This version of the **See Outlook** extension is distributed as a ZIP archive.
+**Note:** This version of the **See Outlook** extension is distributed as a ZIP archive.
 Once unzipped, the contents of the archive are intended to be [sideloaded](#sideloading-and-updating-the-extension) into the browser .

 ## Usage